Linn-Thit-Htoo/csharp-custom-service-registry/README.md

 ## Summary
 > [!NOTE]
-> Custom implementation of multi-tenant service registry and dynamic service discovery including active health checks with retry mechanisms and fallback strategy, real-time stream of logs for each service using SSE protocol.
+> Custom implementation of multi-tenant service registry and dynamic service discovery including active health checks with retry mechanisms and fallback strategy, and real-time stream of logs for each service using SSE protocol.

 ## Technologies
 * .NET 8.0